WARRANT ATTORNEY IN HENDERSON, NEVADA

 Resolving an arrest warrant before having contact with law enforcement or traveling domestically or abroad is strongly recommended.
 An arrest warrant can also result in negative consequences for school and work, such as the inability to renew some professional licenses.
 Therefore, whether a person intends to self-surrender or appear before a judge voluntarily to resolve the arrest warrant, it is strongly advised that the person speak with an experienced, knowledgeable criminal defense attorney that can help navigate this process.

 VASEK LAW has filed countless motions before courts in Southern Nevada to resolve arrest warrants and bench warrants for clients across the United States and the world.
 However, not every bench warrant is the same and the outcome of the motion may depend upon many factors, such as the reason for the bench warrant, when the court issued the bench warrant, what judge issued the bench warrant, and what prosecuting attorney is present the day of the motion.
 Similarly, not every arrest warrant is the same and the outcome of the motion may depend upon factors such as where the case was filed, what judge the case was assigned, what prosecuting attorney is present the day of the motion, and a person's prior criminal history and ties to the community.
-Speak with Attorneys BRIAN VASEK or MARYAM VASEK to discuss your options and before taking further action.
-They even offer FREE CONSULTATIONS.
+Speak with Attorney BRIAN VASEK to discuss your options and before taking further action.
+He even offers FREE CONSULTATIONS.

 WHAT MAKES VASEK LAW DIFFERENT?